"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure

-The AI industry may follow the software industry in not building products that are secure by design, and instead relying on bolt-on security products.
-The parallels are uncanny in that foundational research finds modern computers~\cite{thompson1984reflections, anderson2010security, schneier2015secrets}, neural networks~\cite{goodfellow2014explaining, tramer2020adaptive} and LLMs~\cite{wei2023jailbroken, bommasani2022opportunitiesrisksfoundationmodels} are too complex to be made 100\% secure.
-However, both industry and academia benefits from the constant cycle of proposing defenses, finding attacks that break defenses, and repeating the cycle~\cite{herley2017sok}.
-This brings us back to the idea that AI security is not new.
+More optimistically, safeguards will improve with time and attention, a view that motivated Anthropic to expand their bug bounty to exactly this.
+This approach sees academic and industry research focus on improving defenses that compensate for the fundamental insecurity of AI models.
+However, this sounds familiar to what happened with traditional security, with Ross Anderson characterizing the strategy as: ``ship it Tuesday and get it right by version three''~\cite{anderson2010security}.
+The AI industry may follow the software industry in not building products that are secure by design.
+The parallels are uncanny in that foundational research finds modern computers~\cite{thompson1984reflections, anderson2010security, schneier2015secrets}, neural networks~\cite{goodfellow2014explaining, tramer2020adaptive}, and LLMs~\cite{wei2023jailbroken, bommasani2022opportunitiesrisksfoundationmodels} are too complex to be made 100\% secure.
+Instead defenders will have to buy bolt-on security products like LLM filters.
+Both industry and academia benefit from the cycle of proposing defenses, finding attacks that break defenses, and repeating it~\cite{herley2017sok}.